In this tutorial, we plan to learn about Spring Boot Actuator and how to add custom information to the /info

 info.java-vendor = ${java.vendor}

-And our result will look like this:
+Our result will look like this:

 4.2.
-Using InfoContributor Interface
+Using InfoContributor Interface for Dynamic Information

 We can use Info.Builder to build the information from various sources such as a database, remote API, environment variables, or even hardcoded values.

 First of all, create a new class CustomInfoContributor that implements the InfoContributor interface.
-Now, override its contribute()
+Now, override its contribute() function.

-We can autowire any bean such as DAO, Properties etc, and use them to populate dynamic data in the custom information.
 In the following example, we are autowiring the Environment to get Spring runtime environment information and add it to our endpoint.

 import org.springframework.beans.factory.annotation.Autowired;